jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 #### <font color='red'>Docker Registry Volume</font>

-Installation of the Foundry Platform and LDOS requires that the images are uploaded to a Regsitry to maintain versioning.
+Installation of the Foundry Platform requires that the images are uploaded to a Regsitry to maintain versioning.
 In this workshop a locally, self-certified Docker Registry will be created on ``/installers`` volume.

 ---